plone/documentation/manage/installing/hotfixes.rst

 This is a very low-volume list.
 Security updates are also announced via the plone.org website and other channels.

-When a newer maintenance release from Plone is released, the Hotfixes are incorporated.

 To see which Hotfixes should be applied against which Plone version, you can check `the security matrix at plone.org/security/hotfixes <https://plone.org/security/hotfixes/>`_

 When a new maintenance release is brought out, the previous Hotfixes are incorporated.
 So if you run Plone 4.3.3 or later, there is no need to install hotfixes.